-Like TDM investments, TSM investments are treated as "programmatic" in this plan: sources and amounts of funding are designated in this Plan for TSM projects, but the individual projects aren't listed, as they will be selected as needs arise; the nature of the projects will depend on project-specific design characteristics.
+Like TDM investments, TSM projects are treated as "programmatic" in this plan: funding sources and amounts are designated in this Plan, but individual projects aren't listed.
+They will be selected as needs arise; the nature of the projects will depend on project-specific design characteristics.
+All TSM projects will meet the MPOs' Complete Streets policies, ensuring safe transit and active transportation elements are integral parts of TSM.